 How to make Mushroom Ricotta and Caramelised Onion Tart

 I’m usually all for everything being made from scratch and have made versions of puff pastry before so I can tell you it’s a lot of work, even the rough version.
-This is one of those times where 99% of the store bought version will turn out better.
+This is one of those times where 99% of the time, the store bought version will turn out better.
 Unless you’re a pastry master.
-This is a quick easy delicious dinner not one to flex your culinary skills.
+This is a quick easy delicious dinner, not one to flex your culinary skills.

 Caramelised onions are super easy but just take time.
 Slice and cook onions in butter, olive oil, brown sugar and balsamic vinegar on a very low heat for 20-30 minutes, stirring occasionally so they don’t catch.

 Let pastry defrost then roll out, score an edge around the pastry and prick the centre with a fork.
 Top with ricotta mix, caramelised onions and cooked mushrooms, a generous sprinkle of feta is always a lovely addition.

 Now it’s time to bake and the smell wafting through your kitchen from this will make you drool.
 Thankfully a quick bake.

 Other Spring Recipes you might enjoy:

 Salmon Nicoise Salad – loaded with spring vegetables and drizzled in a delicious homemade dijon vinaigrette.